 The vaccines teach our bodies how to recognize and fight the virus that causes COVID-19.
-In an ongoing clinical trial, the Pfizer-BioNTech COVID-19 vaccine has been shown to be up to 100 percent effective at preventing COVID-19 following 2 doses given 3 weeks apart.
+COVID-19 vaccines are safe and effective at preventing COVID-19, including severe illness and death.
 Fully vaccinated is defined as two weeks past your second dose of the Pfizer vaccine.